wuwuz/Pacmann/README.md

 1. Install Go 1.22.
 2. Install the dependency of NGT.
 Instruction can be found here (https://github.com/yahoojapan/NGT)
+3. Install the dependency of hnswgo: HNSWGO(https://github.com/evan176/hnswgo)
-3. Run ``go mod tidy`` to download the go module dependencies.
+4. Run ``go mod tidy`` to download the go module dependencies.
-4. Download the SIFT dataset (http://corpus-texmex.irisa.fr/).
+5. Download the SIFT dataset (http://corpus-texmex.irisa.fr/).
 Run ``sh SIFT-download.sh``.
 It takes a while -- the dataset is around 100GB. *Warning: it could take hours to download and extrat the files.
 It's recommended to run it in the background.
 Make sure the disk space is enough (>230GB).*

 ## Usage